 There are several possible biological explanations for H. axyridis’ return to explosive population dynamics relating to prey availability.
-The resultant dynamic could be indicative of recent changing use patterns in neonicotinoids in central North America.
+The resultant dynamic could be indicative of changing use patterns in neonicotinoids in central North America.
 Indeed, neonicotinoid insecticides are a subject of considerable controversy implicated with environmental impacts (Goulson 2013), so it is possible that farmers and land managers simply began using less of these insecticides in 2014 in response of this controversy.
 Alternately, extreme rainfall early in the growing season in the US Midwest in 2015 may have compromised the efficacy of neonicotinoid seed treatments.
 Finally, we may be observing the early signs of insecticide resistance among the field crop pests targeted by neonicotinoid seed treatments (Nauen and Denholm 2005, Puinean et al. 2010, Herron and Wilson 2011).
 Additional years of observation will be essential in determining if this apparent emerging shift is rooted in biological or management drivers, or simply represented a ‘blip’ in H. axyridis’ dynamics.

-The findings of the regime shift detector script on the Monarch overwintering population was, as expected, more ambiguous than that for H. axyridis, but still provides useful information in interpreting the timing of events effecting population density and cycling of the butterfly.
+The findings of the regime shift detector script on the Monarch overwintering population is, as expected, more ambiguous than that for H. axyridis, but still provides useful information in interpreting the timing of events effecting population density and cycling of the butterfly.
 Multiple models for describing the dynamics of monarchs were ranked similarly, and the conclusions reached about ‘best models’ depended highly on the information criterion used to rank them (Table 2).
 Using AICc, a more conservative decision rule down-ranking more complex models, a model assuming the carrying capacity was undergoing a linear decline was favored over all break-point models tested by the regime shift detector script, but only slightly so.
 Yet, using AIC allowed the script to be more sensitive to apparent shifts in dynamics, and in this case, a two-break model with shifts after 2003 and 2008 were observed, with stepwise declines in carrying capacity at these points and roughly consistent, although perhaps slight growth in the intrinsic rate of increase at the first shift.
 However, there is biological basis to support either of these favored models, and the reality faced by monarch butterflies is likely a super-imposition of both.

 A smooth decline in carrying capacity for monarchs could be driven by a variety of factors which we know to have occurred: increasing deforestation in their overwintering grounds or loss of prairie breeding habitat in central North America would likely leave this particular signature on the overwintering data because these drivers are progressive and not reversible in the short term.
 Indeed, changes of these kinds are well-documented.
 Although the monarch’s overwintering habitat has been protected by various conservation strategies directed by the Mexican government dating back to 1980 (Vidal et al. 2014), illegal logging activity in the overwintering zone has occurred as recently as 2015 (Brower et al. 2016).
 Systematic prairie loss in the monarch’s breeding habitat has also been implicated with their decline (Mueller and Baum 2014), however, this loss has largely plateaued in recent decades (Zaya et al. 2017).
 Climate change, in the form of gradual shifts to less favorable conditions for overwintering, breeding, or feeding is also probable (Batalden et al. 2007), and could also manifest in an observed smooth decline.